tw-mosip/inji/docs/mdoc-support.md

 ```
 ##### 3. Perform vc verification

-After receiving the credential from the issuing authority via inji-vci-clietn library, checking is done reg the VC issued by the issuer has not been changed.
+After receiving the credential from the issuing authority via inji-vci-client library, checking is done reg the VC issued by the issuer has not been changed.
 For mso_mdoc format VC following checks are performed using vc-verifier library

         * DS (Document Signer) certification validation (certificate chain validation) [As of now this validation is not performed]
         * Cryptographic signature / hash check